Regression-Games/RGUnityBots/user-tools/README-CVImage.md

 #### `endCriteria`
 - `type` - `CVImage` - tells the SDK to evaluate this type of criteria using the supplied data
-- `transient` - `transient`=`true` means that this image can match at any time during the evaluation of this bot segment and that passing result will persist even if it takes multiple more frames before other criteria in this segment are matched.  `transient`=`false` means that this criteria and other non-transient criteria must all be true at the same time (any transient criteria must also have matched already).
-For `CVImage` evaluation, it is not recommended to mark `transient`=`false`.  **Transient should almost always be `true` for `CVImage`**.
+- `transient` - `transient`=`true` means that this image can match at any time during the evaluation of this bot segment and that passing result will persist even if it takes multiple more frames before other criteria in this segment are matched.  `transient`=`false` means that this criteria and other non-transient criteria must all be true at the same time (any transient criteria must also have matched already).  **Transient should almost always be `true` for `CVImage`**.  `CVImage` evaluation is a largely asynchronous process that can take multiple frames to complete, thus setting `trasient`=`false` for the criteria to match within a single frame can lead to situations where the criteria matched on the frame when the request was made, but are no longer matching by the time the result comes back.
+Setting `transient`=`true` allows the needed flexibility for this asynchronous operation to pass more easily, especially when used  combination with other `endCriteria`.
 - `data` - The data json object that defines how to evaluate this `CVImage` criteria.
   - `imageData` - The base64 encoded string of the JPG image data.
 This is the entire JPG image file, not just the visible bytes.
   - `withinRect` - An optional (can be null/undefined) field to limit the search area to a specific pixel region of the current frame.
 The SDK will linearly transform the supplied `rect` to fit the current resolution using the `screenSize` as the initial reference resolution.